r2learning/r2learning.github.io/index.md

 * Domain-specific applications
 * Any other topic of interest

-We also welcome and encourage position papers on this subject.
+We welcome and encourage position papers on this subject.
+We are also particularly interested in papers that introduce datasets and competitions to further progress in the field.

 ### Submission Guidelines
 Workshop papers should be at most **4 pages of content**, including text and figures, excluding references.
 Authors can include an appendix of supplementary material after the references.
 However, reviewers will not be required to consult any appendices to make their decisions.
 The main 4-page paper should adequately describe the work and its contributions.